YvesHarrison/Coin-Raiders/README.md

 # Coin Raiders
 Multiplayer Competitive Web Game to help children to learn how to code through team collaboration.
 There are 2 teams of 2 and the ultimate goal is to design a path to collect as many coins as possible.
 The team that collected the most coins wins.
-This project was built at the Duckhacks 2019 Hackathon.

 ## Dependencies
 `node.js v.11.8.0`